pavenova/jenkins-reports-groovy/README.md

 - V2- Jenkins folders stats.groovy- print stats about the folders in the given period
 - V2- billing, getUsers by folder and pattern.groovy- will print folders, where are admin users with "external" in the name
 - GetAdminPerFolder.groovy- based on the folder name, will printout the mailling lsit users with admin permissions
+- getJobBuildsCountCSV.groovy - will print the list of the jobs and number of builds